Found this helpful? Share it with peers.

 Strategic Risk Management

-• the provision of necessary organizational and technical resources,
+- Provision of organizational and technical resources

 Strategic planning